Indian Coffee House: History

-Coffee had been grown in India by Indians since the 16th century.
-However, the concept of coffee houses began to gain a little popularity in the 18th century in Madras and Calcutta.
-However, as part of the racial discrimination policy of the British rulers, Indians were not allowed into these coffee houses, which were mainly Europeans-only establishments.
+The consumption of Turkish coffee, is attested to in the Mughal court, and appears in Mughal art, from the 16th century, as is the existence of Coffeehouses qahwa khanas' in Shahjahanabad (Old Delhi) and Lucknow.
+The domestic cultivation and consumption of coffee in Dutch India, Portuguese India, and French India, from the 18th century, was also observed and reported.
+French India leaving a legacy of coffee serving Café.

 During the late 1890s, the idea of an "Indian Coffee House" chain was formed.

-The India Coffee House chain was started by the Coffee Cess Committee, the first outlet – then named ‘India Coffee House’ – opened in Churchgate, Bombay in 1936, and was operated by the Indian Coffee Board.
+The India Coffee House chain was started by the Coffee Cess Committee, the first outlet – then named India Coffee House – opened in Churchgate, Bombay in 1936, and was operated by the Indian Coffee Board.
 In the course of the 1940s there were nearly 50 Coffee Houses all over British India.
 Post partition, Pakistan inherited the branches of Indian Coffee Houses in its major cities and continued the coffee house legacy as a social place in fostering intellectual discussions.

 In India, due to a change in the policy in the mid-1950s, the Coffee Board decided to close down the Coffee Houses.
 Encouraged by the communist leader A. K. Gopalan (AKG), the workers of the Coffee Board began a movement and compelled the Coffee Board to agree to hand over the outlets to the workers who then formed Indian Coffee Workers' Co-operatives and renamed the network as Indian Coffee House.
 A co-operative began in Bangalore on 19 August 1957, and one was established in Delhi on 27 December 1957.
 Later Bellary and Madras Societies were separated from their mother societies.
 Malviya Marg Karam Chand Chowk Branch, Jabalpur serves as the head office of ICWCS.
 In October 2018, Indian Coffee House opened its 8th branch of Jabalpur.